InlaidData/Pages/userstories.md

 			  1. Tiers of loot, like things for low, medium, and high levels.
 			  2. Plenty of chests in each dungeon where you can get this loot.
 			  3. Plenty of rubies in each chest so it is possible to upgrade your gear.

+<h3>4 Inventory System</h3>

+As an average RPG gamer, I like being able to see what I've picked up and interacting with what I've picked up.

+<b>Elaboration</b>:
+			  User should be able to open up a menu that allows user to interact with items they've picked up throughout the world.
+			  Interaction can come in the form of using, equipping, and dropping.

+<b>Constraints</b>:
+			  How to differentiate between using and equipping.
+Will have to depend on on mouse and keyboard interactions.

+<b>Effort Estimation</b>:
+			  30 person hours.

+<b>Acceptance Test</b>:
+			  Test to see if we have:
+			  1. An inventory menu that accurately shows what you have picked up through out the world.
+			  2. Inventory menu is intractable.
+			  3. Inventory menu is easily understandable

+<h3>4.1 Inventory Hot Bar</h3>

+As an average inventory user, I like being able to use items on the run rather than having to stop everything I'm doing to use it.

+<b>Elaboration</b>:
+			  User should be able to use items they've picked up through out the world without having to go through the effort of opening inventory menu, finding item in inventory, and using item all while other aspects of the game is going on like combat.

+<b>Constraints</b>:
+			  Differentiating between inventory and hot bar and transferring information between the two.

+<b>Effort Estimation</b>:
+			  45 person hours.

+<b>Acceptance Test</b>:
+			  Test to see if we have:
+			  1. The ability to use items from both inventory and hot bar.
+			  2. Setting items from the inventory into the hot bar without deletion from the inventory.
+			  3. Hot bar usage is intuitive to the user.